Quasibound States, Stability and Wave Functions of the Test Fields in the Consistent 4D Einstein-Gauss-Bonnet Gravity: Master Wave Equations

-In what follows, we will use this analytical solution of the radial equation in the 4DEGBBH spacetime, and the properties of the general Heun functions as well, to discuss the quasibound state frequencies.
+Next, we will use these analytical solutions of the radial equations in the 4DEGBBH spacetime, and the properties of the general Heun functions, to compute the spectrum of resonant frequencies related to the quasibound states.

-\section{Quasibound states}
+\section{Quasibound States}

-The quasibound states, also known as quasistationary levels or resonance spectra, are localized in the black hole potential well and hence obey to two boundary conditions: the radial solution should describe an ingoing wave at the exterior event horizon and tend to zero far from the black hole at asymptotic infinity.
+The quasibound states, also known as quasistationary levels or resonance spectra, are a kind of wave phenomena occurring near the black hole exterior event horizon, that is, they are localized in the black hole potential well.
+The definition of quasibound states means that there exist a flux of particles crossing into the black hole, so that the spectrum of quasibound states is constituted by complex frequencies, which can be expressed as $\omega=\omega_{R}+i\omega_{I}$, where $\omega_{R}$ and $\omega_{I}$ are the real and imaginary parts, respectively.
+By using these results, it is possible, in principle, to get some information about the physics of black holes as well as to validate some alternative/modified theories of gravity.

-Thus, the flux of particles crosses into the black hole, so that the spectrum of bound states has complex frequencies (energies), which can be expressed as $\omega=\omega_{R}+i\: \omega_{I}$, where $\omega_{R}=\mbox{Re}[\omega]$ and $\omega_{I}=\mbox{Im}[\omega]$ are the real and imaginary parts, respectively.
-In fact, the real part is the oscillation frequency, while the imaginary part determines the (in)stability of the system.
-The wave solution is said to be stable when the imaginary part of the resonant frequencies is negative ($\mbox{Im}[\omega] < 0$), which means a decay rate with the time.
-Otherwise, the wave solution is unstable when the imaginary part of the resonant frequencies is positive ($\mbox{Im}[\omega] > 0$), which means a growth rate with the time.
+The real part of the resonant frequency is the oscillation frequency, while the imaginary part determines the stability of the system.
+Thus, the wave solution is said to be stable when the imaginary part of the resonant frequency is negative ($\omega_{I} < 0$), which means a decay rate with the time.
+Otherwise, the wave solution is unstable when the imaginary part of the resonant frequency is positive ($\omega_{I} > 0$), which means a growth rate with the time.

+In order to compute the spectrum of quasibound states, we need to impose two boundary conditions, which are related to the asymptotic behavior of the radial solution.
+First, it should describe an ingoing wave at the exterior event horizon.
+Second, it should tend to zero far from the black hole at asymptotic infinity, that is, the probability to find such a particle in the spatial infinity must be zero.

-In order to derive the characteristic resonance equation, many authors have been using a method that consists of solving the radial equation in two different asymptotic regions and then matching these two radial solutions in their common overlap region.
-In this paper, we will use the Vieira--Bezerra--Kokkotas method \cite{arXiv:2104.03938,AnnPhys.373.28} to find the resonant frequencies related to quasibound states.
-This method consists in to obtain the ingoing wave solution at the exterior event horizon and then to impose the polynomial condition related, in this case, to the general Heun functions.
+To derive the characteristic resonance equation, many authors have been using a method which consists of solving the radial equation in two different asymptotic regions and then matching these two radial solutions in their common overlap region.
+However, in this work, we will use the VBK approach (for details, see Refs. \cite{PhysRevD.104.024035,AnnPhys.373.28}) to derive the characteristic resonance equation and then find the spectrum of resonant frequencies related to quasibound states.
+This approach consists in (i) obtaining the ingoing wave solution at the exterior event horizon, (ii) imposing the polynomial condition of the general Heun functions, and then (iii) computing the resonant frequencies.